-Some Diamond Mind Baseball single seasons (currently 1934, 1946, 1948-49, 1954-55, 1961, 1965-66 and 1972 to the present) include all of the real-life transactions (trades, promotions, demotions, disabled list moves and so on) and the actual starting lineups for each game played that season.
+Most Diamond Mind Baseball single seasons (currently 1920-26, 1932, 1934, 1944, 1946, 1948-52, 1954-56 and 1959 to the present) include all of the real-life transactions (trades, promotions, demotions, disabled list moves and so on) and the actual starting lineups for each game played that season.
 If you choose, you can carry out a detailed season replay with DMB keeping the rosters current and using the actual lineups.

 Diamond Mind Baseball includes a state-of-the-art reporting system that provides a full range of standard reports that you can display on the screen, print, save to a text file, save in HTML format, and customize to suit your own needs.